s3ql/s3ql/rst/contrib.rst

 benchmark.py
 ============

-This program measures your uplink bandwidth and compression speed and recommends a compression algorithm for optimal throughput.
+This program measures S3QL write performance, uplink bandwidth and compression speed to determine the limiting factor.
+It also gives recommendation for compression algorithm and number of upload threads to achieve maximum performance.

 s3_copy.py